protontypes/open-sustainable-technology/README.md

 - [freva](https://github.com/FREVA-CLINT/freva) - A data search and analysis platform developed by the atmospheric science community.
 - [ClimaAtmos.jl](https://github.com/CliMA/ClimaAtmos.jl) - A library for building atmospheric circulation models that is designed from the outset to leverage data assimilation and machine learning tools.
 - [WaveBreaking](https://github.com/skaderli/WaveBreaking) -  A python package that provides detection, classification and tracking of Rossby Wave Breaking in weather and climate data.
+- [typhon](https://github.com/atmtools/typhon) - A collection of tools for atmospheric research with Python 3.

 ## Climate and Earth Science